antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/using/cmdline.rst

       :pep:`338` -- Executing modules as scripts

-   .. versionadded:: 2.4

-   .. versionchanged:: 2.5
-      The named module can now be located inside a package.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.1
-      Supply the package name to run a ``__main__`` submodule. sys.argv[0] is now set to ``"-m"`` while searching for the module (it was previously incorrectly set to ``"-c"``)
+      Supply the package name to run a ``__main__`` submodule.

+   .. versionchanged:: 3.4
+      namespace packages are also supported

 .. describe:: -